CommissionerGordon/Scheduler/docs/index.md

 ---

 ##Goals
-In order to complete the project, the team had to become familiar with how a database and web server work.
-To provide a uniform build system while using version control between the team members, we sought out to learn Maven and the other benefits it brought with it, which included making the build process easier within our environment and giving guidelines for practices during development.
+In order to complete the project, the team had to become familiar with databases and web servers.
+To provide a uniform build system, while using version control between the team members, we sought out to learn Maven and the other benefits it brought with it, which included making the build process easier within our environment and giving guidelines for practices during development.
 In relation to the scope of the project, we decided that the best option for calculating the most optimized schedule for the user was by using a genetic algorithm, another field we had yet to approach.
-Last, but not least, was the front end side of development.
+Last, but not least, was the front end development.
 Members of the team either used JavaFX for the first time and learned how to use the software platform or furthered their knowledge and efficiency for better future usage.

 <br><br><br>
-#Body
+#Technical Specs

 ---